datopian/tech.datopian.com/datahub/developers/user-stories.md

 ##### Create and Edit Profile

-As {Owner ...} I want to edit my profile so that it is updated with new information
+As {'{Owner ...}'} I want to edit my profile so that it is updated with new information

 ##### Add and Manage Members

-As an {Owner of a Publisher in the Registry} I want to invite an existing user to become a member of my publisher
+As an {'{Owner of a Publisher in the Registry}'} I want to invite an existing user to become a member of my publisher

 * Auto lookup by user name (show username and fullname) - standard as per all sites
 * User gets a notification on their dashboard + email with link to accept invite
 * If invite is accepted notify the publisher (?) - actually do not do this.

-As an {Owner of a Publisher in the Registry} I want to invite someone using their email to sign up and become a member of my Publisher so that they are authorized to publish data packages under my Publisher.
+As an {'{Owner of a Publisher in the Registry}'} I want to invite someone using their email to sign up and become a member of my Publisher so that they are authorized to publish data packages under my Publisher.

-As an {Publisher Owner} I want to remove someone from membership in my publisher so they no longer have ability to publish or modify my data packages
+As an {'{Publisher Owner}'} I want to remove someone from membership in my publisher so they no longer have ability to publish or modify my data packages

-As a {Publisher Owner} I want to view all the people in my organization and what roles they have so that I can change these if I want
+As a {'{Publisher Owner}'} I want to view all the people in my organization and what roles they have so that I can change these if I want

-As a {Publisher Owner} I want to make a user an “owner” so they have full control
+As a {'{Publisher Owner}'} I want to make a user an “owner” so they have full control

-As a {Publisher Owner} I want to remove a user as an “owner” so they are just a member and no longer have full control
+As a {'{Publisher Owner}'} I want to remove a user as an “owner” so they are just a member and no longer have full control

 ### 7. Web Hooks and Extensions